amasini0/cineca-gpu-school-cub/slides/slides.md

 <div style="width: 90%;">

-CUB warp-level algorithms are specialized for execution by threads in the same CUDA warp.
+CUB provides six algorithms specialized for execution by threads in the same CUDA warp:

 - <span style="color: #72b300">`cub::WarpExchange`</span> rearranges data partitioned across a warp
 - <span style="color: #72b300">`cub::WarpLoad`</span> loads a linear segment of items from memory into a warp